TECHNICAL FEASIBILITY SPRINT

 Common Questions

-02Can we use these specs to hire our own team?
+03Can we use the deliverables to hire our own team?

 Then you just saved yourself months and significant budget.
-We'll explain what makes it infeasible and whether a modified approach could work.
+We'll show you exactly what doesn't work and what alternatives exist.

 WHAT'S NEXT